"Guns kill, and you don't have to be a gun. You are what you choose to be. You choose.

 - SCP-516 is a tank which refuses to fire at civilians.
 The only unarmed person it's made an exception for was a former soldier who betrayed his home country in some fashion.

-- An episode of Disney's Hercules features a sentient crossbow, created for Ares, that doesn't want to be used as a weapon.
-She (yes, it's a female crossbow, and Ares is not too keen about it) ends up as Cupid's bow.
+- An episode of Disney's Hercules features the sentient Armageddon Bow, created for Ares, that doesn't want to be used as a weapon.
+She (yes, it's a female bow, and Ares is not too keen about it) ends up as Cupid's bow.

 - Robot assassin Zeta, from the Batman Beyond spinoff The Zeta Project, realized it didn't want to be an assassin and attempted to prove its own sentience so it wouldn't be shut down because of it.
 This revelation came about after bonding with the family of a man he was impersonating and not being able to kill said man when ordered to because of how that would hurt the family.
 Zeta then gets rid of every single weapon he'd been carrying.
 In his own words: "I was built for one purpose, to destroy.
 I do not wish to do that anymore.
 I decide who I want to be."